ionuttbara/edge-remover/README.md

 ## System Requirements

  - Windows 10 (all versions) and Windows 11 (all versions)

-- A system restore point before appling (if don't like the effect of the app).
+## Using the script

-## Apply script application
+Just right click the `edge-remover.bat` file and click "Open as Administrator".
+The file can be found in release section or in this repo.

-Just right click the `edge-remover.bat` file and click "Open as Administrator.
-The file can be found in release section or in the code.
+There will be options such as to remove edge with or without restore point etc. Type the letter next to your option and press `Enter` on your keyboard.